Upgrade Geoserver to prevent Metacat crashes

 keeping this opened until additional tasks are completed:

 -package geoserver.war (v2.0.2) along with Metacat's knb.war as an EAR:

 -force geoserver configuration (by removing the bypass option).
 This ensures we are saving the default settings in metacat.properties - and the default settings are the ones we want 99.9% of the time (excluding password)

-#5 Updated by ben leinfelder almost 9 years ago
+#5 Updated by ben leinfelder about 9 years ago

 Shape files were corrupted by the ant build (filtered copy treated them as text).